ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IProcedureFormationRecover.rst

 IProcedureFormationRecover
 ==========================

-.. py:class:: IProcedureFormationRecover
+.. py:class:: ansys.stk.core.stkobjects.aviator.IProcedureFormationRecover

    object

    Interface used to access the options for a Formation Recover procedure.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IProcedureFormationRecover

 Overview
 --------